 The Sealyham Terrier is a rare Welsh breed that originated in Wales as a working dog.
 It was developed in the mid-to-late-19th century by Capt.
 John Edwardes at Sealyham House, Pembrokeshire.
 Following the First World War, it surged in popularity and was associated with Hollywood stars and members of the British Royal Family.
-Its numbers have dropped and members of the British Royal Family.
 Its numbers have dropped significantly since then, with the breed listed as a Vulnerable Native Breed by the Kennel Club; an all-time low was recorded in 2008 when only 43 puppies were registered in the United Kingdom.
-This decline has been dog.
+This decline has been blamed on an influx of foreign and designer breeds, and the Sealyham's reduced usefulness as a working dog.